 Those looking for wine are best served visiting the Enoteca on the right side of the front of the Pavilion.

 Wines, flights, and more are available.

 Character Sightings: Characters do not usually appear in Italy.
-Double check your Times Guide.
+Double check your Times Guide or My Disney Experience.

 Shopping Opportunities: There are a number of small shops in Italy.

 Much of it is expensive and hand-made, including Venetian masks, San Lorenzo glass jewelry, and fine leather goods.

 More popular and less expensive items include food, wine, chocolates, perfume, and clothing.

 Like most World Showcase Pavilions, merchandise exclusive to the country has increased.
 It’s worth taking a look around.